fftvis: A Non-Uniform Fast Fourier Transform Based Interferometric Visibility Simulator: Algorithm

 By default, \fftvis{} uses the hybrid method where full astrometric corrections via the \texttt{astropy} library are applied only periodically (at user-specified intervals) to pre-correct source coordinates.
 Between these corrections, computationally efficient rigid body rotations, dependent on local sidereal time and latitude, transform these pre-corrected equatorial coordinates to the horizontal (ENU) frame at each time step.
 In \citealt{2025RASTI...4....1K}, the authors demonstrate that this hybrid transformation approach reproduces the results of full-precision coordinate evaluations with excellent accuracy for snapshot observations.

 However, because the transformation matrix $\mathbf{R}(t)$ is constructed assuming a fixed celestial sphere, errors due to neglected time-dependent astrometric effects (e.g., precession, proper motion, and nutation) increase with time since the reference epoch.
-This results in periodic errors in the simulated visibilities on a 24-hour sidereal cycle relative to the high-precision simulations produced by \texttt{pyuvsim}, which utilizes \texttt{astropy} for its coordinate rotations and transformations.
-From a simulation standpoint, the primary advantage of this scheme lies in its computational efficiency: once equatorial positions are pre-corrected, subsequent evaluations require only matrix multiplications that are easily vectorized and parallelized.
-However, this same simplification limits its long-term astrometric accuracy, particularly for simulations requiring precision modeling for calibration purposes.
-For many 21\,cm cosmology use cases, especially those involving short observations, the hybrid method achieves a practical balance between computational cost and astrometric accuracy.
+Specifically, slow-varying effects like precession and nutation are applied only once during the \texttt{astropy}-based pre-correction at the reference time, not during the per-timestep rigid-body rotations.
+Because these astrometric effects change very slowly, their error contribution is negligible for observations taken at or near this reference time.
+These simplifications result in periodic errors in the simulated visibilities on a 24-hour sidereal cycle relative to the high-precision simulations produced by \texttt{pyuvsim}, which utilizes \texttt{astropy} for its coordinate rotations and transformations.
+The error is quantified in \citealt{2025RASTI...4....1K}, where the authors show that for snapshot observations, the hybrid method matches high-precision simulations with fractional residuals of $10^{-10}$.